 And then the year of extreme actively was over and I signed up for a three-month 'boot-camp' at a meditation retreat in the South of France which involved sitting on my butt for six hours a day; every day - talk about extremes!

 This three-month meditation and yoga retreat helped me prioritise and clarify what's most important in life and that's being at peace and feeling happy, fulfilled and contented.
 It's easily accessible, and an innate attribute of our human experience; it's literally hard-wired into our physiology.
 All we have to do from our side is to learn how to access it and harness the infinite energy, vitality and motivation that ensues once we do.
-The art and practise of Mantra Meditation is the key to doing this and to establishing a bedrock of calm, inward resilience and focus that allows the mind to be still whilst caught in the challenges of everyday life.
+The art and practise of TM Meditation is the key to doing this and to establishing a bedrock of calm, inward resilience and focus that allows the mind to be still whilst caught in the challenges of everyday life.
 Once this state of restful alertness permeates our being we are truly capable of achieving all that we desire so why not learn today and transform your life into one of joy and supreme fulfilment.